timmonfette1/iptool-core/README.md

 Include this lib crate  as a dependency for any program to make use of it.<br />
 Simply set your top level crate as a workspace and add iptool-core as a dependency.<br />
-Note that you should remove this README and LICENSE when using this lib.
+Note that you can remove this README and LICENSE when using this lib if you so desire.
 You only need the "src" and the "Cargo.toml".

+You can use this repo as a submodule in any git project as well.

 Example
 --------